ericenouen/ericenouen.github.io/_pages/research.md

 <p class="alignright"><span style="color:#000000">June 2023 - August 2023</span></p>
 <div style="clear: both;"></div>
 <p style='margin-left:1em;'>
 I worked under Artur Dubrawski on a federated learning approach that provides better explanations for stakeholders.
 We introduce Prototype-Informed Cross-Silo Router (PICSR) which utilizes a mixture of experts approach to combine local models derived from multiple silos.
 By utilizing a router to select the best silo for each sample, we can analyze in more detail the differences among institutions.
 Additionally, we directly embed the decision process in a sample's similarity to a prototype (mean sample) initialized from each silo.
-This paper was accepted at AAAI 2024's Student Abstract Track.
+This paper was accepted to AAAI 2024's Student Abstract Track.

 <div>
 <img src="https://github.com/ericenouen/ericenouen.github.io/blob/master/assets/image/PICSR_CoreAlgorithm.png?raw=true" alt="Description of the full algorithm for PICSR">